The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Andrew Evans is a Neurologist in Winston-salem, North Carolina.
-Dr. Evans has been practicing medicine for over 20 years and is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Seizures, Cerebellar Degeneration, Photosensitive Epilepsy, and Generalized Tonic-Clonic Seizure.
+Andrew Evans is a Neurologist practicing medicine in Winston-salem, North Carolina.
+He has been practicing medicine for over 20 years.
+Dr. Evans is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Cerebellar Degeneration, Photosensitive Epilepsy, and Generalized Tonic-Clonic Seizure.
+Dr. Evans is board certified in Epilepsy.

 Distinguished in Landau-Kleffner Syndrome